Derek-Gong/hsoftmax/README.md

-# hsoftmax
+# Hierarchical Softmax (HSoftmax)
 Implementation of hierarchical softmax based on Huffman tree

 ## Usage
+1) Build Huffman tree on train set text
+2) Train model with hierarchical softmax
+3) Test model with hierarchical softmax

+## Usage Details
-Run the script as follows:
+Run the script as follows to build Huffman tree:
 ```
 python wenet/utils/huffman_tree.py \
 --train-data dir/to/format.data \
 --dict dir/to/lang_char.txt \
 --tree-save-dir dir/to/tree
 ```
-Add the following lines to train and test yaml files
+Add the following lines to train and test yaml files to enable hsoftmax
 ```
 hsoftmax:
     # the value of tree-save-dir given to huffman_tree.py